UKGovernmentBEIS/beis-simple-energy-advice-beta/README.md

 ## Deployment

-The site is deployed using github actions.
+The site is deployed using AWS CodePipeline.

 ### Deployed environments